 There have been six county jails in St. Albans with the present being built in 1893.
 Sheriffs to Sheriff (Senator) John Finn lived in the jail until 1969.
 The State of Vermont closed most of Vermont's fourteen county jails holding prisoners in the 1970's.
 At present, the Franklin County Jail houses Federal prisoners for the US Immigration Service, the US Marshall's Service, and the US Border Patrol.

-Sheriff Robert Norris assumed office in 1999.
+On November 06, 2018, Roger Langevin was elected the 35th Sheriff of Franklin County.
 His responsibilities include furnishing security for the Franklin Superior Court and Vermont District Court, serving civil and criminal papers, transportation of prisoners, patrolling towns, motor vehicle and snowmobile enforcement, and furnishing security for special events.

 Learn more about the Franklin County department.